Carolyn Bailey and Dominick Argento Vocal Competition

-Congratulations to all finalists who competed in Portland, OR, in January 2013.
-Click here to see the list of 2013 winners.
+Congratulations to all finalists who competed in New York City in January 2014.
+Click here to see the list of 2014 winners.

 Amy Lynn Murray,